 7. Sezen Aksu

-Sezen Aksu was born as Fatma Sezen Yıldırım in 1954 in Denizli, Turkey, and she is known for primarily singing pop music.
+Born Fatma Sezen Yıldırım in 1954 in Denizli, Turkey, Sezen Aksu is known for primarily singing pop music.
 She made her debut in 1975, and she gained further acclaim in the following years.

 Aksu also has a reputation as a great songwriter, and she has collaborated with many other Turkish musicians.
 Her musical influence can be found in nearby countries, such as Greece.